Are blackouts and passing out the same?

 I. Blackouts vs Passing Out

-Some women don’t remember what happened at all during the alleged rape.
+Some women don’t remember what happened at all during the rape.
 Therefore, they may think they were unconscious.
-However, they’re usually suffering from a blackout.
+But they’re usually suffering from a blackout.

 There are two forms of alcohol blackout.
 One is “en bloc blackout.”
 In this, the person experiences amnesia covering the entire period of intoxication.
 The other is fragmentary blackout.
 The person experiences partial amnesia of that period.
 The latter are more common.